steve-f-kahn/CV/README.md

 During my time at makers I took part in process workshops where I watched others code and broke down their process in detail.
 Proceeding to look where it could be improved to help us become better developers.
 I completed the [gilded rose project](https://github.com/steve-f-kahn/gilded_rose_design_project) where I took someone elses code, understood it, refactored it again and again, breaking down where it could be improved and how.

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Experience

 **RENISHAW** (JULY 15 to JUNE 16)
-*Industrial Placement* 6 months work in mathematically modeling sensors using matlab.
+**Industrial Placement** 7 months work in mathematically modeling sensors using matlab.
+My first major introduction into coding.
 I presented the results of my work and the how I achieved them back to the team and my seniors.
-6 months of mechanical design work heavily reliant on CAD.
+5 months of mechanical design work heavily reliant on CAD.

 ## Education